-A Legator is appointed by the Board of Management for each Legatee Family.
-The Board channels advice, assistance and information via the Legator to the family.
-The Legator communicates to the Board any difficulties being experienced by the family.
+A NT Police Legacy ‘Legator‘ is appointed by the Board of Management for each NT Police Legacy Legatee Family.
+The Board channels advice, assistance and information via the NT Police Legacy Legator to the NT Police Legacy family.
+The NT Police Legacy Legator communicates to the Board any difficulties being experienced by the family.

-- By far the greatest annual expenditure covers the 'Educational Grants' we provide for all NT Police Legatee children ranging from pre-school to the end of their tertiary education, including apprenticeships
+- By far the greatest annual expenditure covers the ‘Educational Grants’ we provide for all NT Police Legacy Legatee children ranging from pre-school to the end of their tertiary education, including apprenticeships and TAFE opportunities.

 - Annual ‘Field of Excellence Grants’ are also available

 - NT Police Legacy will consider exceptional requests for assistance on an ex-gratia payment basis

 - We organise an annual National Police Remembrance Day Luncheon for the NT Police Legacy Legatees

 - Promote and support the annual ‘Kokoda Trek’ for the over 18 year old NT Police Legacy Legatees